UCLALibrary/uclalib_role_samvera_basepackages/README.md

 uclalib_role_samvera_basepackages
 =========

-This Ansible roles install the necessary set of base packages to begin a Samvera installation
+Ansible role to install the necessary set of base packages to begin a Samvera installation

 Requirements
 ------------